warthog618/config/README.md

 underlying configuration storage formats, locations or technologies.

 **config** is lightweight as it has no dependencies itself - your application will only depend on the getters you explicitly include.
-A collection of getters for common configuration sources is provided, each in its own subpackage, or you can roll your own.
+A collection of getters for common configuration sources is provided, each in its own sub-package, or you can roll your own.

 **config** is versatile as it allows you to control all aspects of your configuration, including the configuration sources, their location, format, and the order in which they are searched.